★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 Court of Justice of the EU

-Strategic litigation and amicus submissions in cases involving human rights defenders, asylum seekers, and civil society actors — establishing precedents that strengthen protection across the EU.
+Strategic litigation and amicus submissions in cases involving defenders, asylum seekers, and civil society actors.

 Civil Society

-Coalition building with peer organisations, human rights networks, and diaspora communities across Europe — amplifying impact and ensuring diverse perspectives shape our advocacy.
+Coalition building with peer organisations, human rights networks, and diaspora communities across Europe.

 Public disclosure of organisational objectives and activities